numericelements/curves-and-surfaces/README.md

 # B-Spline curve editor
-Research project about the control of :
+Research project on the control of :
 - inflections
 - curvature extrema